 Vemurafenib — Areas of specific concern associated with vemurafenib include:

 ●Prolongation of the QT interval can occur with vemurafenib administration.
-Vemurafenib is a CYP3A4 substrate, and it should be used with caution in patients with congenital long QT syndrome and those who are receiving other drugs that prolong the QT interval (table 1) or inhibit CYP3A4 (table 2).
-The FDA-approved manufacturers’ labeling recommends that ECG and electrolytes be monitored before treatment and after dose modification.
+Vemurafenib is a cytochrome P450 3A4 (CYP3A4) substrate, and it should be used with caution in patients with congenital long QT syndrome and those who are receiving other drugs that prolong the QT interval (table 1) or inhibit CYP3A4 (table 2).
+The US Food and Drug Association (FDA)-approved manufacturers' labeling recommends that electrocardiogram (ECG) and electrolytes be monitored before treatment and after dose modification.
 (See "Cardiotoxicity of nonanthracycline cancer chemotherapy agents", section on 'Vemurafenib'.)

 ●Peripheral facial palsy has been reported and may be bilateral .